Postgraduate Medical and Dental Education

 General Practice Vocational Training Scheme (GPVTS): [email protected]

 Consultants and locally employed doctors

 We offer opportunities for faculty development, leadership and management, and teaching skills.

 We run a comprehensive simulation training programme.
 Clinical staff can hone their medical and surgical skills in the safe, controlled environment of our dedicated simulation training facilities.
 They can be found at the Conference Centre at the Weston Education Centre (WEC), King’s College Hospital and the Education Centre at the PRUH.
 Facilities include a state-of-the-art patient simulator, patient monitoring equipment and surgical skills equipment.

 Library services at King’s College Hospital, Denmark Hill are delivered by King’s College London (KCL).
 Please see the KCL website for further information about support and services for NHS staff.

 To discuss Library services, general and OpenAthens enquiries, email [email protected] or call 020 7848 4440.

 Library services for staff and students on placement at the PRUH, Orpington Hospital, Queen Mary’s Hospital or Beckenham Beacon are delivered at the PRUH Education Centre Library.
 The Library is open from 8.30am to 5pm, Monday to Friday and provides access to a quiet study space with computers as well as a multi-professional collection of textbooks and support materials.
 Qualified information professionals provide information skills training and literature search services.

 For library enquiries and document requests, email [email protected] or call 01689 864306.

-King’s staff will find more detailed information about our training programmes and opportunities on Kingsweb (intranet) and our PGMDE Kwiki pages.
+King’s staff will find more detailed information about our training programmes and opportunities on the intranet (Kingsweb).